rails/rails/guides/source/working_with_javascript_in_rails.md

 ```

 Notice the format.js in the respond_to block; that allows the controller to
-respond to your AJAX request.
+respond to your Ajax request.
 You then have a corresponding
 `app/views/users/create.js.erb` view file that generates the actual JavaScript
 code that will be sent and executed on the client side.